constellation-daq/Constellation/docs/application_development/functionality/metrics.md

 description of the Metric and is published via the CMDP `STAT?` notification subscription.

-If you are using class methods for retrieving values for your metrics, then the decorator can be a convenient way of scheduling them.
-But if you need to create Metrics at run time, then the method is a powerful approach to schedule an arbitrary number of metrics.
+When using class methods for retrieving values for the metrics, then the decorator can be a convenient way of scheduling them.
+But if metrics need to be created at run time, then the method is a powerful approach to schedule an arbitrary number of metrics.

 ```{attention}
 Any registered Metrics are currently evaluated in any of the Satellite's states.
 This is in particular true for Metrics registered via the function decorator, as these can be executed even before the satellite is initialized.